Snow-Melting Concrete Products Are Almost Here

-The copious amounts of salt used on roads every winter contribute to the fast deterioration of pavement and vehicles while also depositing huge amounts of salt in the environment.
-Salt is costly to use and to distribute on roads all winter long, and the cost of repairs needed from salt damage to concrete can add up.
+The copious amounts of salt used on roads every winter contribute to the fast deterioration of pavement and vehicles while depositing huge amounts of salt in the environment.
+Salt is also costly to use and distribute on roads all winter long.
+And the cost of repairs needed from salt damage to concrete can add up.

 How It Works